 When you’re choosing or building your garden shed, flooring is probably the last thing on your mind.
 You may be thinking about ventilation, storage space, and how you can convert the area into a personalized man cave.
 However, flooring is also essential.

 Shed floors are crucial because they create a stable and even surface.
-If you just build the structure on top of the bare ground, you will have to deal with mud, uneven terrain, and other organic material.
+If you just build the structure on top of bare ground, you will have to deal with mud, uneven terrain, and other organic material.

 Stability is critical if you need to store heavier items, like a motorcycle or a snowblower.
 You want a floor that can withstand the weight without cracking and is smooth so you can transport your equipment without damaging it.